-But how do you weed out the ed-tech organizations that are just part of the noise and pick the ones that really stand out?
-Read this article to skip the painstaking research and get yourself familiar with the 7 best education tech companies.
+But how do you weed out the education software companies that are just part of the noise and pick the ones that really stand out?
+Read this article to skip the painstaking research and get yourself familiar with the 7 best k12 education software and edtech companies.

 Lastly, using feedback surveys (distributed to students, families, and teachers), you can continue to realign your strategy according to their needs and your goals.

 With the vision to give wings to every talent out there, Amir Nathoo founded Outschool in 2015.
 One of the top education tech companies now, Outschool has raised funding of $130 million since its inception.
 By connecting learners with real-life teachers in small-group settings, they let students explore everything from literature, algebra, coding, languages, and chemistry to cooking, Pokemon, and Minecraft.

 Outschool offers more than 140,000 engaging online classes to students aged between 3-18 years.
 Apart from that, they also have a one-on-one learning program for personalized tutoring on any subject.

 A pioneer edtech company specializing in student engagement solutions, Nearpeer came into being in 2017.
 It allows students to conduct targeted searches on social media platforms to connect with their peers who have similar interests.
 Using targeted search on Instagram and Facebook, students pursuing similar areas of study can connect with each other.
 Near peer offers higher-ed institutions the ability to recognize student interaction patterns, thanks to their powerful data analytics functionality.

 Higher-ed institutions that wish to inculcate a sense of community in their students should partner with Nearpeer.
 This would likely help you improve student retention in return.